Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Experiments

 \subsection{Line Search}

 The major difference between our approach and most other dual distributed optimization methods for ERM is the line search part.
-Although the result in Lemma \ref{lemma:linesearch} suggests that in the worst case, the step size can be quite small and the number of backtracking iterations can therefore be large, in this section we show that this worst case happens rarely in practice and usually it takes only few backtracking steps to satisfy \eqref{eq:armijo}.
-Moreover, we also investigate the empirically cost of line search.
-We consider the L2-regularized linear classification experiments in Section \ref{subsec:binaryexp}.
+In this subsection we examine the step sizes obtained in practice and show that there is still a gap between \eqref{eq:improved0} and \eqref{eq:improved} as the Lipschitz parameter can be smaller in a local region.
+We also investigate the empirical cost of line search.
+For this investigation, we use the information from the L2-regularized linear classification experiments in Section \ref{subsec:binaryexp}.

-In Table \ref{tbl:linesearchtime}, we show the proportion of time spent on line search to the overall running time.
-As the results indicate, the cost of line search is relatively small in comparison to solving the local sub-problem and communicating $\Delta \bv$.
-Note that the cost of line search for hinge and squared-hinge loss is independent to the final step size as an exact line search approach is applied.
+In Table~\ref{tbl:linesearchtime}, we show the proportion of time spent on line search to the overall training time.
+As the results indicate, the cost of line search is relatively low in comparison to solving the local sub-problem and communicating $\Delta \bv$.
+Note that the cost of line search for hinge and squared-hinge loss is independent to the final step size, as exact line search instead of backtracking is applied.

-In Table \ref{tbl:stepsize}, we show the statistics of the real step sizes.
-Despite the theoretical bound of the step size is small, the empirical step size used in each iteration is close to $1$.
-We further present the number of backtracking iterations in Table \ref{tbl:linesearchtimes}.
-Note that we only demonstrate the case of solving logistic regression as we do not adopt backtracking line search when dealing with the SVM problem.
-We see that the number of backtracking steps tends to be small and the value is quite steady as indicated by the small values of the standard deviation.